Frequently Asked Questions

 - If you are admitted to our program, and qualify for the WRGP tuition credit, we will submit the required paperwork for you.
 You will receive a tuition credit approximately 2 weeks prior to the beginning of the fall semester.
 Fall classes begin approximately the 3rd full week in August.

-- All out of state online students receive the same tuition credit as our campus students that qualify for WRGP.
-All Online students are assessed online fees, which are currently an additional $490 per credit.
+- All out-of-state online students pay in-state tuition.
+In addition to tuition, all Online students are assessed online fees, which are currently an additional $490 per credit.

-- The 15 WRGP participating western states are: Alaska, Arizona, California, Colorado, Hawaii, Idaho, Montana, Nevada, New Mexico, North Dakota, Oregon, South Dakota, Utah, Washington, Wyoming
+- The WRGP participating states are: Alaska, Arizona, California, Colorado, Commonwealth of the Northern Mariana Islands (CNMI) and Guam, Hawaii, Idaho, Montana, Nevada, New Mexico, North Dakota, Oregon, South Dakota, Utah, Washington, Wyoming

 - What is the cost of attending our Program?